 Carhartt Long Sleeve T-Shirts

+I could never have too many of these–I live in them all winter.
+Marie and I both like to wear them alone or layered under other shirts, depending on the temperature.
+These Carhartt T-shirts are heavier than most Ts, well made, and reasonably priced.
 They come in several colors that still look good after lots of washing, and Carhartt’s short sleeve T-shirts are great for the spring to fall months.

 Extra batteries for battery-driven tools

 You can never have enough extra batteries.
 There are few things more frustrating than running out of power in the middle of a project.
 Keep a battery charger in the garage, one in the barn, another in the garden shed.
 I like combo sets of interchangeable tools.
 I have a drill, handsaw, and flashlight that use the same battery pack.